DevExpress/devextreme-cli/README_DEVELOPERS.md

 # Modifying Templates

 In order to make a change to the template you need:
-1.generate testing applications in `testing/sandbox`
+1.generate testing applications in `testing/sandbox`;
-2.modify it's files
+2.modify it's files and check its;
-3.run the update command
+3.run the update command.
 It moves the changes from the generated application in `testing/sandbox` to the template in `templates` according to the framework.

 ## Run Auto-Updating Templates for Existing Applications